The people will save their government, if the government itself will allow them.

 Who's behind Reform North Dakota?

-We're a team of passionate volunteers and supporters from across the political spectrum who believe in making our community better.
+We're a team of over 30 passionate citizens from across the political spectrum who believe in making our community better.
 We're headed up by Jed Limke, an engineer who served on the City of Fargo’s Elections and Governance Task Force and led our 2018 ballot initiative to an overwhelming victory to make Fargo the first city in the nation to use approval voting.

 How do we contact you?